Article 1 The Body Constituted

-A Member's right to vote on all matters, including all elections, shall commence after s/he has been a Member for 30 days.
+A Member's right to vote on all matters, including all elections, shall commence after s/he has been a Member for 30 days, except:

-When a former Member rejoins the Party after having been a Member not in good standing for more than one year, that Member's voting rights shall resume 30 days after rejoining the Party, otherwise that Member's voting rights resume the day they rejoin.
+When a former Member rejoins the Party after having been a Member not in good standing for more than 90 days, that Member's voting rights shall resume subject to the provisions of Bylaw 1.5.1, otherwise that Member's voting rights resume the day they rejoin.